Katherine Read, April 2018

 tort, criminal, civil procedure, financial, competition, company, intellectual property, family, etc. Most of the books concerning Hong Kong law are shelved at GM6.B-D. Some books will be shelved at GT28 with China, and comparative law books which feature Hong Kong can be found in SB.

-A selection of books on Hong Kong law include:
+A selection of books on Hong Kong law includes:

-Young, S.N.M., & Ghai, Yash, (2014) Hong Kong's Court of Final Appeal: the development of law in China's Hong Kong.
-Cambridge: Cambridge University Press, GM6.C.4 YOU
+Young, S.N.M., & Ghai, Yash, Hong Kong's Court of Final Appeal: the development of law in China's Hong Kong.
+Cambridge, CUP

 Check the IALS Library catalogue for more details.